HoGA: Higher-Order Graph Attention via Diversity-Aware k-Hop Sampling: Conclusion

 \section{Conclusion}

 We proposed the Higher Order Graphical Attention (HoGA) module, which extends existing forms of single-hop self-attention methods to a $k$-hop setting.
-The simplicity of our method allows for both ease of implementation and its wide-ranging applicability.
-In an empirical study, we show HoGA significantly increases accuracy on a node classification task across a range of benchmark datasets \cite{yang2016revisiting, shchur2018pitfalls} for both the GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand} attention-based models.
-In doing so, we have demonstrated that direct sampling of the $k$-hop neighborhood is a viable competitor to walk-based methods \cite{wang2019heterogeneous, kong2022geodesic, michel2023path} and other higher-order methods \cite{abboud2022shortest, huang2024higher, zhang2024hongat}.
+The simplicity of our method allows for both ease of implementation and applicability.
+In an empirical study, we show that HoGA significantly increases accuracy on node classification tasks across a range of benchmark datasets \cite{yang2016revisiting,shchur2018pitfalls} for both the GAT \cite{velickovic2018graph} and GRAND \cite{chamberlain2021grand} attention-based models.
+We also empirically demonstrate that direct sampling of the $k$-hop neighborhood is a strong competitor to other higher order methods \cite{wang2020multi,abboud2022shortest}, including topological \cite{huang2024higher,zhang2024hongat} and meta-path approaches \cite{yang2021heterogeneous,yang2021spagan}, while extending existing walk-based methods \cite{kong2022geodesic,michel2023path} to this setting.

-{\bf Future Directions.} Our empirical study indicates that the efficacy of HoGA depends on the sampling method's efficiency in capturing modes of distribution within a limited number of sampling iterations.
-More efficient, potentially feed-forward methods could enhance performance by improving modality compression, enabling faster convergence or more dynamic behavior in the walk process.